citp/privacy-policy-historical/m/ma/mag/magnushealthportal.com.md

 When you register, we ask for information such as your name, email address, birth date, gender, and zip code.
 We may also ask for your address, and other important health related information.
 Once you register with Magnus Health and sign in to our services, you are not anonymous to us.

 Magnus Health automatically receives and records information on our server logs from your browser, including your IP address, Magnus Health cookie information, and the page you request.
+Magnus Health uses information for the following general purposes: to fulfill your requests for services, improve our services, to deliver targeted educational information, and to contact you.

 Magnus Health uses information for the following general purposes: to fulfill your requests for services, improve our services, and to contact you.